OVI / DUI Tests

 Attorneys who develop expertise with DUI / OVI tests can help.
 Lawyers can take the same training for field sobriety testing as officers.
 Lawyers can also undergo training in breath testing, as well as gas chromatography, the testing method used for blood and urine.
 By learning how the tests work, DUI / OVI attorneys know when the tests have been administered or scored incorrectly and when there is a weakness in the testing process or result.Columbus, Ohio Lawyer With Training In DUI / OVI Testing

 Shawn Dominy is certified in field sobriety testing, and he completed the Advanced Roadside Impaired Driving Enforcement (ARIDE) course from the National Highway Traffic Safety Administration.
 He has also completed training in breath testing and blood/urine testing.
 He regularly participates in continuing education through the National College for DUI Defense (NCDD) and the DUI Defense Lawyers Association (DUIDLA).

-Shawn Dominy uses this training to help achieve favorable outcomes for clients with DUI/OVI cases in Columbus and central Ohio.
-You can read about those outcomes on the page of this site discussing recent cases, and you can also read what clients say about his representation.
-If you complete your research and decide you may want to hire Shawn Dominy, you can arrange a free consultation by calling 614-717-1177 or by completing the CONTACT FORM.
+Shawn Dominy and the Dominy Law firm use this training to help achieve favorable outcomes for clients with DUI / OVI cases in Columbus and central Ohio.
+You can read about those outcomes on the page of this site discussing our recent cases, and you can also read what our clients say about our representation.
+If you complete your research and decide you may want to hire the Dominy Law Firm, you can arrange a free consultation by calling 614-717-1177 or by completing the CONTACT FORM.